-1 As mentioned in Section 1.2, the Quatsino IRMP is underway; however as of April 2024, potential management strategies that will be included in sensitivity analyses are not yet available.
-Such details will be added in an updated Information Package included as part of draft Management Plan #11.
+2 As mentioned in Section 1.2, the Quatsino IRMP is underway; however as of October 2024, potential management strategies that will be included in sensitivity analyses are not yet available.
+Such details will be added in the timber supply analysis included as part of draft Management Plan #11.
 It is expected that the recommended AAC for TFL 6 will reflect elements of the IRMP within the authority of the provincial Chief Forester under Section 8 of the Forest Act.